Gerry Fialka: Other published works

 Fialka has published essays in various experimental film magazines including cineSource Magazine, Otherzine, and Canyon Cinemazine, and regularly publishes essays on local news in the Free Venice Beachhead.
 He sometimes writes using a pen name that is an obvious take-off on his real name, such as Geritol Fialkaseltzer or Germy Folkywaze.

-Fialka has written a chapter " ‘Don’t Even Look At It' ─ Pixelvision & Multi-Screens" in the book Undependently Yours: Imagining A World Beyond The Red Carpet.
+Fialka has written a chapter " ‘Don’t Even Look At It' ─ Pixelvision & Multi-Screens" in the book Undependently Yours: Imagining A World Beyond The Red Carpet, and contributed an essay to the book Craig Baldwin: Avant to Live!

-Fialka was Executive Producer for the first song, "Revenge of the Nurds", ever released by Dawayne Bailey, who went on to play guitar for rock music bands including Chicago and Bob Seger & the Silver Bullet Band.
-Fialka also acted as Bailey’s first manager.

 Personal life

 Fialka married singer-songwriter Suzy Williams in 2001.
-They currently live in Venice, Los Angeles, California, where Fialka founded, organizes, and leads reading clubs on Marshall McLuhan’s books and percepts on media theory and James Joyce’s novel Finnegans Wake, annual Venice film and photography festivals, and a variety of other community events including film screenings, discussion groups, and art shows.
+They currently live in Venice, Los Angeles, California, where Fialka founded, organizes, and leads reading clubs on Marshall McLuhan’s books and percepts on media theory and on "his own distinctive approach" to James Joyce’s novel Finnegans Wake, annual Venice film and photography festivals, and a variety of other community events including film screenings, discussion groups, and art shows.
 He also displays his own artwork, primarily collages, in local art shows, and produces local live musical shows.
 He performs in local music bands, including as a contributor to the Waywords and Meansigns international project setting Finnegans Wake to music.

 Fialka and Williams were the featured couple in the July 2020 edition of Venice Living magazine.
 An entire subchapter "Pixilated Populism" of the book Venice, CA: A City State of Mind (which includes a photograph of Fialka on its cover), is devoted to Fialka, and summarizes Fialka's significance to Venice by stating "Gerry's a master at introducing people and steering the wayward onesomes to action ... to spreading awareness ...
 His encyclopedic grasp of Venetian and media history swells the archive that circulates in the heads of citizens."